Peachy Speech

 Where do you provide services?

 We offer a range of service delivery options to best suit your needs.
-Our primary service area is Traralgon and the wider Gippsland region.
+Our primary service area is Traralgon (Central Gippsland) and the wider Gippsland region.
 We can provide therapy sessions at our clinic, in the comfort of your home, or at your child’s preschool or school.
 For clients who are unable to attend in-person sessions, we also offer telehealth therapy as a convenient alternative.

 How does your clinic prioritise appointments?